dougeby/IntuneDocs/intune-user-help/sign-in-to-the-company-portal.md

 ## Sign in with certificate-based authentication

-1. Open the Company Portal or Microsoft Intune app on your device.
+1. Open the Company Portal app on your device.

 2. Enter your **Work or school account**.